-In this case, your AC will keep on cycling without actually blowing cool air inside your car and you’ll need to get a replacement of the broken AC compressor clutch right away!
+In this case, your AC will keep on cycling without actually blowing cool air inside your car, and you’ll need to get a replacement for the broken AC compressor clutch right away!

 However, a bad clutch can still spin sometimes as well.
 So, it’s better to find an experienced auto mechanic to inspect the vehicle for you before you replace that.
 The inspection typically costs no or very little money.